Naime Sultan: Second marriage

 Following her divorce from Kemaleddin Pasha in 1904, Naime married İşkodralı Celaleddin Pasha, son of İşkodralızâde Ali Riza Paşa and descendant by a daughter of Sultan Mahmud II, on 11 July 1907 at Yıldız Palace.
-He was promoted vizir for occasion.
+He was promoted to vizir for the occasion.
 As it was Naime Sultan’s second marriage, celebrations weren’t held, only the official ceremony (nikkah).
+He was created Damat.
 Though the marriage was childless, it was said to have been peaceful and friendly.

 Starting late in 1920, the then Ankara government organized two intelligence organizations based in Istanbul, the Müdafaa-i Milliye Grubu (Mim Mim group, National Defense Group), which brought together the remnants of the Karakol or Teşkilatı group which had been effectively suppressed by the second British occupation of the Ottoman capital, and the Felah group which was an entirely new and separate oranganization, established to keep and eye on the former Unionists as to smuggle arms, people, and to gather information.
 Naime and her cousin, Fehime Sultan, daughter of Sultan Murad V were active members of the organization.

-In March 1924, all the members of the Ottoman dynasty were expelled from Turkey; according to her son-in-law, Naime Sultan and Celâleddîn Paşa first went to Albania (Celâleddîn Paşa’s homeland), and then settled in France, where he caught tuberculosis.
-The princess spent all the money she had to save him but his conditions were serious and he died right before the Nazi invasion of France in 1940.
-Soon afterwards, Naime Sultan left France to return to Albania, where she settled with her granddaughter Nermin Sultan and a couple of female servants.

-Exile and Death
+Exile and death

-At the exile of imperial family in March 1924, Naime along with her husband and granddaughter Nermin Sultan settled in Genoa, where her husband had rented a hotel.
+At the exile of imperial family in March 1924, Naime along with her husband and granddaughter Nermin Sultan settled in Genoa, Italy, where her husband had rented a hotel.
 They later settled in Nice, France.
 Her son also settled in Nice with her.
 In exile, she taught Turkish and told stories about the lavish life of the palace to her grandson, Bülent Osman.
-Her husband died in 1940.
-Following the Italian occupation of France in 1940, Naime Sultan left France, along with her granddaughter Nermin Sultan and settled in Tirana, Albania.
+Her husband caught tuberculosis.
+The princess spent all the money she had to save him but his conditions were serious and he died right before the Nazi invasion of France in 1940.
+Following the Italian occupation of France in the same year, Naime Sultan left France, along with her granddaughter Nermin Sultan and settled in Tirana, Albania, that time under the fascist rule of Italy.

 Following the death of her husband, she fell into poverty.

-According to her grandson, she died due to bombing on her house in 1945 in the middle of World War II.
+According to her grandson, she died due to bombing on her house in 1945, in the middle of World War II.
 Another source revealed that Naime died in a Nazi concentration camp in Albania.
-This proved be to true as Şehzade Mahmud Şevket had found his daughter Nermin, in a concentration camp as she lived with Naime.
-She was buried in Tirana, Albania.
+This proved to be true as Şehzade Mahmud Şevket had found his daughter Nermin, in a concentration camp as she lived with Naime.

+According to Mislimelek Hanım, the wife of her brother Abdülkadir, who lived with Naime after she separated from Abdülkadir explains in her memoirs that after the Italian troops attacked their home and took to Nazi camps.
+Naime died there, after her death, Mislimelek had requested the soldiers that she be buried according to Islamic traditions, however they laughed, and protected Naime’s body.
+After they had called their commander, Mislimelek pleaded him so he did accept it, she was given a bath and shroud and buried her in Tirana, Albania.